Modular Multi-Rotors: From Quadrotors to Fully-Actuated Aerial Vehicles: Evaluation

-We notice that the H-ModQuad configuration in Experiment \ref{sec:exp3} has very limited capability in tilting without translating due to the uni-directional motor constraints.
-Therefore, in the fourth experiment, we assemble a structure composed of four $T$-modules, showing that the structure of 6 controllable DOF is able to tilt without translation.
-The four $T$-modules are of two types, one with $\eta=\frac{\pi}{4}$, and the other with $\eta=-\frac{\pi}{4}$.
-The two types of $T$-modules are placed diagonally as a $2\times2$ square in the $xy$-plane of $\{S\}$, as shown in Figure \ref{fig:HModQuads} (c), making ${}^{S}\!\boldsymbol{R}_F$ a $3\times3$ identity matrix.
-The task for the structure in this experiment is to track a sinusoidal curve in pitch angle while hovering in place.
-The reference sinusoidal curve has a period of 90 seconds and has a magnitude of 20 degrees.
-While continuously tilting, the structure is generating independently controllable force and torque at the same time.
-Because the structure is centrosymmetric, the capability of tilting along pitch and roll are equivalent.
-The experiment result is shown in Figure \ref{fig:exp4} (Extension 4).
-Along the $x$-axis, the structure has the largest error, but below $0.2$ m.
-Along the $x$- and $z$-axes, the structure keeps the error under $0.1$ m.
-Along all three axes, the structure keeps the error in rotation under $3.0$ degrees.
-We highlight that the structure is able to change its pitch angle while maintaining hover in place.
-The position error is mainly caused by the mismatch from the crafting against the \emph{Motor Dynamics} model of the structure, which is compensated by the feedback controller.
+\replytoall{In initial tests not included in this manuscript, we observed that the H-ModQuad configuration in \replytotworoundtwo{Experiment 3} has very limited tilting capability due to unidirectional motor constraints.
+Commanding the structure to tilt as little as $5^\circ$ often resulted in crashes, which motivated the design of a translation-only trajectory for \replytotworoundtwo{Experiment 3} to demonstrate independent rotation and translation.} Therefore, we assemble a structure composed of four $T$-modules, showing that the 6-ADoF structure can tilt without translation.
+The four $T$-modules are of two types, one with $\eta=\frac{\pi}{4}$ and the other with $\eta=-\frac{\pi}{4}$.
+The two types of $T$-modules are placed diagonally as a $2\times2$ square in the $xy$-plane of $\{S\}$, as shown in Fig.~\ref{fig:HModQuads}(c), and ${}^{S}\!\boldsymbol{R}_F = \boldsymbol{I}_3$.
+We command the structure to track a sinusoidal curve in pitch while hovering in place.
+The curve has a period of 90 seconds and \replytoall{a magnitude of $20^\circ$}.
+Because the structure is centrosymmetric, the capability to tilt in roll and pitch is equivalent.
+The trajectory tracking data are shown in Fig.~\ref{fig:exp4}.
+The average error in position is $\mu_x= -0.0104m$ , $\mu_y=-0.0143m$, and $\mu_z=-0.0555m$, and the standard deviation is $\sigma_x=0.2453m$, $\sigma_y=0.0687m$, $\sigma_z=0.1318m$.
+The angle error is $\mu_{\phi}=-0.3988^{\circ}$, $\mu_{\theta}=-0.6541^{\circ}$, $\mu_{\psi}=0.3093^{\circ}$, and the standard deviation is $\sigma_{\phi}=1.8583^{\circ}$, $\sigma_{\theta}=2.435^{\circ}$, and $\sigma_{\psi}=1.019^{\circ}$.
+The structure keeps the position error below $0.3m$ and the rotation error under $2.5^{\circ}$, changing roll while hovering.
+The position error is mainly caused by the mismatch of the prototype with the \emph{Motor Dynamics} model, which is compensated by the controller.